Police vehicles in Japan: Vehicle examples

+The lightbar on many vehicles is unique in that it is mounted on a lift to elevate the light for greater visibility when stopped.

 Standard cars

-A TMPD mobile patrol unit.
-The vehicle is a fifth generation Subaru Legacy B4.

 A standard police car is operated by one or two uniformed police officers.
 This is the most common and numerous patrol car in the Japanese police force, and it is mainly used in local police activities, the deterrence of collisions and traffic violations, and the investigation and crime vigilance activities of the detective department.
 When tailing a suspect in a criminal investigation, it is necessary to conceal the identity of the police from the suspect, so an unmarked car is used, but other police activities are carried out in an easily identifiable marked car.